Exact large $N$ expansion of mass deformed ABJM theory on squashed sphere: Exact large expansion

 After rescaling the integration variables as $\mu_{i}\rightarrow\sqrt{3}\mu_{i}$, by using \eqref{eq:D-bOdd} the matrix model \eqref{eq:zADHM-Gen} becomes

 Here we have decomposed the factor $2\sinh\frac{3}{2}\left(\mu_{i}-\mu_{j}\right)$ in the numerator by using the formula

 As is the case for $b=1$, the factor $(2\sinh\frac{\mu_i-\mu_j}{2})^2$ and the first factor in the denominator in the integrand \eqref{eq:Zb3cp1} can be combined into a Cauchy determinant \eqref{eq:CauchyDetForm}.
 On the other hand, the Cauchy determinant formula is not applicable to the remaining factors due to the shift $\pm\frac{\pi i}{3}$ in the argument of the sinh factors in the numerator.
 An important observation, however, is that these factors cancel with the remaining cosh factor in the denominator when we set $m=0$.
-Thus we obtain
+Note that this cancellation can occur because the SYM theory is a one-node quiver theory.
+In other words, this type of the cancellation would not occur for multi-cut matrix models such as the ABJM matrix model since the arguments of the sine and cosine hyperbolic functions are different.
+We then obtain

 By using \eqref{eq:Cosh-Op}, we find the form \eqref{eq:MM-FGS}

 Here the commutation relation is

 Remember that the $\mathcal{D}_b$ function is written by a ratio of double sine functions by definition \eqref{eq:D-Def}.
 Then, after an appropriate similarity transformation, we find a density matrix